Ir-ra/Kickstarter-landing/README.md

-# Landing page of Kickaster.
+# Landing page of Kickstarter.
 Implemented responsive template for Desktop, Tablet and Mobile.

 ## DEMO